 Imagine if she was under time pressure and trying to calculate a dose of drug for a paediatric patient.
 A typical calculation would be “This child is 17kg and the drug dose is 20mg/kg/day split into 3 equal doses”.
 Picture her punching a decimal point in the wrong place, and accidentally giving the kid ten times the recommended dose.
 I’m not sure if “I’m not good at math, your honour” would be a sufficient legal defence in court.
 Even if using a calculator, a doctor should be bright enough to double check in her head.

 My old cleaning lady (God rest her soul) was very “nice” and excellent at cleaning our house.
 But it didn’t qualify her to be a physician.
-“Nice” sadly has to remain secondary to “not so dumb as to be at high risk to killing people”.
+“Nice” sadly has to remain secondary to “not so dumb as to be at high risk of killing people”.
 I have heard MANY patients over the years talk about certain doctors and say “sure he’s a bit cranky and he doesn’t have the best bedside manner all the time, but he sure know’s what he’s doing”.
 Conversely

 Be Afraid, be Very Afraid…